Andryut/Fullstack-tech-test/README.md

-# Getting Started with El Tiempo Kids App
+# El Tiempo Kids App

 In the project directory, you can run: